nimiq/community/_posts/2018-05-07-sending-nim-with-the-api.markdown

 ---
 layout: post
+section_id: academy
 title:  "How to send NIM with the Node.js API"
-date:   2018-05-07
+date:   2018-05-07 08:00:00
-excerpt: "The basics of the Nimiq API"
+excerpt: The basics of the Nimiq API
-image: "/images/NimiqTransfer.png"
+type: lesson
+author: Smitop
+images:
+  - "/images/academy/sendnimnodejs.jpg"
 ---

 ## Installing the Nimiq API